To all volunteers, both new and returning: Be sure to read through the UPDATED INFORMATION and GUIDELINES before submitting an application.

 Volunteers are assigned to a crew by the Volunteer Coordinator.
 Placements are based on Festival needs, Crew Chief recommendations, experience, seniority, and/or suitability to the tasks required.

-- All volunteers must be flexible with regard to scheduling, which frequently requires a morning, afternoon, evening and one “where needed” contribution from everyone.
+- All volunteers must be flexible with regard to scheduling, which frequently requires a morning, afternoon, evening and one “where needed” shift.

 - Schedules are arranged by your Crew Chief.
 One 5-6 hour shift is required each day, depending on the crew.
 Many Crew Chiefs will allow you to swap a shift with a fellow crew member, if mutually agreeable.

 - All Volunteers must be sober while on duty and observe safety guidelines.

 - Most tasks require some degree of physical activity.
 Whether it is standing, walking, lifting or other types of exertion, be prepared for some motion, and respect your own limitations.

 - Plan to be out in the elements during your time with us.
 Some work areas are sheltered, but many are out in the sun and/or rain.
 It can get chilly at night, so bring gear for all types of weather and darkness.